bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-08-14-newsletter.md

 more blocks for confirmation can reasonably pay the default minimum fee rate.
 It’s a good time to [consolidate UTXOs][consolidate info].

-- [BTC hash rate][btc hash rate] briefly touched 60 EH/s on August 10, and has a 7 day average of 48 EH/s.
+- Estimated [BTC hash rate][btc hash rate] briefly touched 60 EH/s on August 10, and has a 7 day average of 48 EH/s.

-- One way to measure activity in Bitcoin is to look at the the number of transaction in each block.
+- The number of transactions in each block.
 This metric is vaguely periodic in that it has peaks at around 13:00 to 17:00 UTC each day.
 The graph below shows a 25-block moving average of the number of transactions.
-It was sourced from the [Optech beta dashboard][periodic txn data] which we encourage people to try out and provide us feedback about.
+It was sourced from the [Optech beta dashboard][periodic txn data] that we encourage people to try out and provide us feedback about.

 ![{{img1_label}}](/img/posts/transactions-spikes.png)
 *{{img1_label}},